Profile

 2. 2

-Cut the figs into 2–3 pieces and place them in a large pot with the water and lemon zest.
+Chop the figs into halves or thirds and place them in a large pan with the water and the lemon zest.

 3. 3

-Cook over a medium heat for about 10 minutes, until the figs soften and break down.
+Stir and cook over a medium heat for about 10 minutes until the figs soften and start to break down into a pulp.

 4. 4

-Pass the mixture through a food mill with a fine mesh to achieve a smooth texture.
+Push the mixture through a fine sieve or food mill to achieve a smooth, even texture.

 5. 5

-Add the sugar and lemon juice, stir well and return to a low heat.
+Add the sugar and lemon juice, stir well, then return to a low heat.

 6. 6

-Cook for another 10–15 minutes, stirring often, until the jam reaches the desired consistency (using the plate test).
+Simmer gently for another 10 to 15 minutes, stirring frequently, until the jam reaches the perfect set (try the spoon test).

 7. 7

-Pour the hot jam into sterilised jars, seal tightly and turn them upside down to create a vacuum seal.
+Pour the hot jam into sterilised jars, seal tightly, then turn them upside down to create a vacuum seal.

 8. 8

-Allow to cool completely before storing in a cool, dark place.
+Leave to cool completely and store in a cool, dark place.

 Rate this recipe